Continuous Integration (CI) Testing Maintenance Tasks¶

 Linux/Docker¶

-We can edit the build and run configurations of each docker build, in the RUN
+We can edit the build and run configurations of each Docker build, by editing

 Each base image is built using spack.
 For the most part the container environments are set up to run our CMake and build commands out of the box.
-However, there are a few exceptions where we need to spack load
+However, there are a few exceptions where we may need to load compiler specific environment variables, such as for the Intel LLVM compiler.
+For example, this may appear as:

 Windows / MacOS¶

-Windows and MacOS build / run parameters can be configured directly in azure-pipelines.yml
+Windows and MacOS build / run parameters can be configured directly in the

 RAJA Performance Suite CI Tasks¶